-A while ago (and I use that phrase very loosely, like one uses a scarf for fashion-only purposes) Maureen put up a post that started something like this: “Dear New Moms Everywhere – where do we go when we die?”
+A while ago (I use that phrase like one uses a scarf for fashion) Maureen put up a post that started something like this: “Dear New Moms Everywhere – where do we go when we die?”

-Wrong, dude.
-But I should have paid attention.
+Wrong, and I should have paid attention to my reaction.

 Adjusting to motherhood has been really weird.
 I guess I thought it would be weird, but maybe not this weird?
-I had friends who struggled hard with PPD, and friends who warned me it was inevitable, and friends and family who acknowledged only the existence of “baby blues”.
-As previously documented, my birth experience was pretty crappy, and from the tail end of my pregnancy through to about a month after I gave birth, I went through every stage of grief – after which I kept waiting for “acceptance”, and some kind of calm.
-I figured I would find my footing somewhere on the spectrum between the super vigilant crunchy natural parents and the super laid-back don’t sweat it parents and I would stop feeling so untethered.
-I figured I would find this miraculous working-mom rhythm and stop feeling so scattered and lonely.
-I figured that everything would just melt into a routine and I would work it out.
+I had friends who struggled hard with PPD, and friends who warned me it was inevitable, and friends and family who acknowledged only the existence of “baby blues.”
+As previously documented, my birth experience wasn’t ideal, and from the tail end of my pregnancy through to about a month after I gave birth, I went through every stage of grief.
+I kept waiting for “acceptance,” and some kind of calm.
+I figured I would find my footing somewhere on the spectrum between vigilant crunchy natural parents and the laid-back don’t sweat it parents and I would stop feeling so untethered.
+I figured I’d hit this miraculous working-mom rhythm and stop feeling so scattered and lonely.
+I figured everything would melt into a routine and I would work it out.

 But I didn’t.
 It took tripling my voluntary life insurance, a very public work breakdown, and calling the Hope Line.